dennismtw/AcmeBank/README.md

 password: ''

-For first time execution, database schema and init data will be executed in resource folder: schema.sql and init-data.sql
+For first time execution, database schema and init data will be executed in resource folder: schema.sql and data.sql
-Please remove the init-data.sql file or rename to init-data.sql for it after the first execution to avoid data insertion error account\src\main\resources\init-data.sql
+Please remove the data.sql file or rename to data.sql for it after the first execution to avoid data insertion error account\src\main\resources\data.sql

 Reset db execute below:
 DROP ALL OBJECTS